PV-Lab/hte_degradation_chamber/README.md

 ## Attribution

 License information:
 - uc480_XX.vi files are part of the programming interface of ThorLabs cameras that is distributed by ThorLabs.
-These files are included only to aid debugging in case that a newer programming interface for these cameras is installed.
-All the use of these files follows the licensing defined by ThorLabs and should be considered separately for the rest of the material in this repository.
 - All the other content and the implementation of aging chambers according to the instructions described here is under MIT license.

 If you implement aging chambers or use the codes distributed in this repository, please acknowledge use of this work with the appropiate citation to the repository and research article.